-Any microcomputer can be used as an educational tool.
-The decision of the individual or institution intending to purchase a micro is "What do I want to do with it?"
+microcomputer Anv can be used as an decision educational tool.
+The of the institution individual orintending to purchase a micro is "What do I want to do with īt?"

 If the foremost need at present is to learn or teach a programming language, then an inexpensive micro may be the best bet.